During the coronavirus outbreak we are facing a tragic loss of lives, often under very difficult circumstances.

 Being bereaved and coping with grief during the coronavirus outbreak is different to coping in normal circumstances in important ways.
 Your emotions may be more intense or more changeable because of these additional stresses.
 You may find you feel more of a sense of community and empathy from other people, as many people will be going through a similar experience.

-You can find more information and advice about bereavement in the Oxford Health NHS Foundation Trust’s leaflet ‘Coping with Coronavirus Bereavement’, part of a series to support people with their mental wellbeing at this time.
+You can find more information and advice about bereavement in the Oxford Health NHS Foundation Trust’s leaflet ‘Coping with Coronavirus Bereavement’, which forms part of a series to support people with their mental wellbeing at this time.

 Buckinghamshire charities, NHS and local authority partners are working together to offer bereavement support across the count